MaimonLab/SiffPy/siffpy/siffplot/README.md

 - Migrate `TracPlotter` documentation.
 - Dramatically improve the `napari` annotation backend... maybe phase out `Holoviews` polygon stuff.
+- Make `SegmentationFunction` a more generic procedure, with an abstract class and individualized functionality entirely from subclasses, rather than being passed through the clumsy `roi_protocol(*args, **kwargs)` framework.

 Plotting interface for `SiffPy`.
 Uses `HoloViews` and a `Bokeh` backend, and/or `napari` if it can be successfully imported.
 `napari` use is restricted for images themselves (e.g. annotating ROIs, visualizing frames) and is optional for all functionality.